hstaudacher/osgi-jax-rs-connector/README.md

 If you are working with [Bndtools](http://bndtools.org), a [Starter Kit](https://github.com/BryanHunt/bndtools-equinox-app-kit) is available to help you get going.
 You will most likely want either the [rest](https://github.com/BryanHunt/bndtools-equinox-app-kit/tree/rest) or [mongo-rest](https://github.com/BryanHunt/bndtools-equinox-app-kit/tree/mongo-rest) branch.

 ## Requirements
-* OSGi Core Specification 4.2 and an OSGi HttpService implementation (e.g. Equinox, Felix).
+* OSGi Core Specification R4 and an OSGi HttpService implementation (e.g. Equinox, Felix).
-* JRE 1.6 (same as Jersey)
+* JRE 1.7 (same as Jersey 2.6+)

+## Jersey version
+With Jersey 2.0 the library was splitted into several modules with a whole bunch of dependencies.
+To ease the OSGi application development Jersey was rebundled in this project and ships as a single bundle called `com.eclipsesource.jaxrs.jersey.all`.
+Currently it includes Jersey 2.8.0 and it's dependencies.
+Also the Eclipse Source Bundle will be shipped to make the Jersey API more discoverable when using Eclipse.

 ## Alternatives
 * [Neil Bartlett's jaxrs-osgi-extender](https://github.com/njbartlett/jaxrs-osgi-extender)
 * OSGi Remote Services (e.g. [Apache CXF](http://cxf.apache.org/distributed-osgi-reference.html#DistributedOSGiReference-ServiceProviderpropertiesForConfiguringRESTfulJAXRSbasedendpointsandconsumers))

-## Jersey version
-Jersey 2.6.0 + dependencies are included in the p2 software repository.

 ## Changelog
 Checkout the [github releases](https://github.com/hstaudacher/osgi-jax-rs-connector/releases).